How to Record Audio on iPhone for YouTube Shorts That Sounds Professional

 Microphone Orientation

-On most iPhones, the primary microphone is at the bottom of the device, near the Lightning or USB-C port.
-When you’re recording video through the Camera app, the phone uses a combination of mics and applies its own processing.
-For straight-to-camera Shorts recording, hold the phone in portrait mode with the bottom angled slightly toward your mouth rather than pointing straight at you.
-Small adjustment.
-Real difference.
+The primary mic on most iPhones sits at the bottom, near the Lightning or USB-C port.
+During Camera app recording, the phone blends multiple mics and runs its own processing over everything.
+For straight-to-camera Shorts, hold the phone portrait-style with the bottom edge angled slightly toward your mouth rather than pointing straight out.
+Small tweak.
+Noticeable result.

 Wind Is the Enemy

-Even a ceiling fan can ruin built-in mic audio.
-Record indoors with windows closed.
-If you’re filming outside — which can look great for Shorts — wind noise will make your built-in audio basically unusable.
-That’s where the next section becomes non-negotiable.
+A ceiling fan is enough to wreck built-in mic audio — found that out the hard way.
+Record indoors, windows closed.
+Outdoor filming looks great for Shorts aesthetically, but wind noise will make your built-in audio basically unusable.
+That’s where the next section stops being optional.

 The Voice Memos Option